SpaceX rocket blasts off for space station

 "This was a critical event for NASA and the nation tonight," said NASA Administrator Charles Bolden.
 "Just over a year after the retirement of the space shuttle, we have returned space station cargo-resupply missions to U.S. soil."

-The Falcon booster, flying for the fourth time, streaked through balmy, partly cloudy skies as it headed east over the Atlantic Ocean toward the station's orbit, some 250 miles above Earth.
+The Falcon booster, flying for the fourth time, streaked through balmy, partly cloudy skies as it headed east over the Atlantic Ocean toward the station's orbit, some 250 miles (400 km) above Earth.

 Despite a problem with one engine during the 10-minute climb to orbit, the capsule was delivered exactly where it was intended to go, company president Gwynne Shotwell told reporters.